 Can nettle tincture be effective for managing allergies?

 Nettle tincture has been found to have antihistamine properties, which may help reduce symptoms of allergies such as sneezing, runny nose, and itchy eyes.
-However, more research is needed to determine its effectiveness for managing allergies.
+However, more research is needed to determine its effectiveness in managing allergies.

 Are there any risks associated with taking stinging nettle root for certain individuals?